rexresearch.com

 works.
 The undoubted benefit of the integration of PV and water

-and electricity in one device at the same time on the same land,
+water and electricity in one device at the same time on the same

-which directly reduces land area requirement and the cost of the
+land, which directly reduces land area requirement and the cost

-mounting system as compared to two physically separate systems (PV
+of the mounting system as compared to two physically separate

-commercial solar cells makes the PV-MD device close to practical
+with commercial solar cells makes the PV-MD device close to

-transform an electricity generation plant from otherwise a water
+possibility to transform an electricity generation plant from

 Results